-When I then uploaded a trail picture taken in Hong Kong, not far from Mainland China, on OneMediaHub (a cloud solution provided by Funambol) and the result was even more bizarre.
+When I then uploaded a trail picture taken in Hong Kong but not far from mainland China on OneMediaHub (a cloud solution provided by Funambol) the result was more bizarre.
 The picture was labeled with the location “Shenzhen, China”.
 Even if downtown Shenzhen is not exactly a paradise for trail running and it is quite far away.

-To make matters worse, a picture taken in the West Bank, not far from Jerusalem, for the very same reason had on OneMediaHub.com the location “Jerusalem, Israel”.
+In the same way, a picture taken in the West Bank, not far from Jerusalem, has on OneMediaHub.com the location “Jerusalem, Israel”.
 Again, the author was not too happy.

 Is that really so bad?

-Most of the geolocation decoding services are pretty accurate and the error margin is very low.
-The vast majority of the users are hardly affected by the issues above that are corner cases.
+Most of the geolocation services are pretty accurate and the error margin is very low.
+The vast majority of the users are hardly affected by the issues above, something we call corner cases.
 And even if one of your summer picture get tagged with the next town on the Costa Brava you are hardly going to complain.
 Or be offended.
 You might not even notice the bug.

-But the issue is that a small percentage of those scenarios where the algorithm fails or where there is a controversial decoding are in disputed territory and partially recognized states.
+But the problem is that a significant percentage of those scenarios where the algorithm fails or where there is a controversial decoding is in disputed territory or partially recognized states.
 And that introduces some challenges for the developer who does not want to deal with politics while writing code.

 It’s only geolocation!